grafana/beyla/docs/sources/tutorial/index.md

 - .NET Core 6+ (HTTP 1.1 and HTTPs with OpenSSL)
 - Java (HTTP 1.1)

-The HTTP 1.1 and OpenSSL support is generic, so services written in different programming languages than those listed above might work, but haven't been tested.
+The HTTP 1.1 and OpenSSL support is generic, services written in different programming languages than those listed above might work, but haven't been tested.

-If at this moment you don't have a concrete service to instrument, you can create a simple Go service for testing purposes.
-Create a `server.go` plain text file in a code editor of your choice, and paste the following code:
+If you don't have a service to instrument, create a `server.go` file with the following code:

 ```go
 package main